OpenTechSchool/html-css-beginners/core/portfolio.md

         font-size: 0.9em;
     }

-And here we can already see the other really important property: font-size.
+And here we can already see the other really important property: `font-size`.
 As you already understood that sets the size of the font of your selector.
 Browsers have a font-size set by default but it is important for a good look to change these defaults.
 You should not use font size adjustments, however, to make paragraphs look like headings or headings to look like paragraphs.

-The font-size can be set using px, em or %.
+The font-size can be set using **px**, **em** or **%**.
 Your screen resolution specifies how many pixels your screen/display is made of.
-So when you specify: font-size:
-12px;, you're basically telling the browser that each letter should be 12 pixels high.
+So when you specify: `font-size: 12px`, you're basically telling the browser that each letter should be 12 pixels high.
 That is therefore connected with your screen size.
-Font-size: 50%; sets the font size of your element to 50% of the font size of its parent element and em is the width of the letter 'm' in the selected typeface.
+`font-size: 50%` sets the font size of your element to 50% of the font size of its parent element and em is the width of the letter 'm' in the selected typeface.
 It's basically the same as percentage, except that 1em is 100% and 1.5em is 150%.

-To calculate the size from pixels to em, use this formula: pixels/16=em.
+To calculate the size from pixels to em, use this formula: `pixels/16=em`.
 For example:

     h1 {